 If your bearded dragon doesn’t shed at all, especially if they are young, it may be best to consult your vet.
 Some conditions can cause them not to shed or grow, and it’s crucial to catch these early if you can.

-How you can tell if your bearded dragon is about to shed
+How to tell if your bearded dragon is about to shed

 Many behavioral changes can coincide with a shedding dragon, but those changes on their own won’t tell you if your beardie is about to shed.
 There are only a few cues that tell you with any certainty that shedding is about to take place.